Characterizations of Proportional Division Value in TU-Games via Fixed-Population Consistency: A Nullified-Game Consistency Axiom

-\begin{theorem} On the domain $\widehat{\mathcal{V}}$, a solution satisfies (PNC), (SIP), (GA), and (GCON) if and only if it is the proportional division value. \end{theorem} Since the proofs of Proposition 3 and Theorem 7 in \cite{zvcf2021scw}, which characterizes the proportional division value in two-player games based on grand worth additivity, also applies in our setting, we omit the proof of Theorem \ref{thm:nullifiedconsistencyadd}.
+Since the proofs of Proposition 3 and Theorem 7 in \cite{zvcf2021scw}, which characterizes the proportional division value in two-player games based on grand worth additivity, also applies in our setting, we omit the proof of Theorem \ref{thm:nullifiedconsistencyadd}.

-We can also define a weaker variant of (PNC), in which all players except two are nullified, and refer to it as \emph{bilateral projection nullified-game consistency} (BPNC).
-Notably, even under this weaker condition, the two characterizations of the proportional division value still holds.
+We can also define a weaker variant of \emph{projection nullified-game consistency}, in which all players except two are nullified, and refer to it as \emph{bilateral projection nullified-game consistency}.
+Notably, even under this weaker condition, the two characterizations of the proportional division value still hold.

 We conclude this section by providing examples to demonstrate the independence of the axioms used in Theorem \ref{thm:nullifiedconsistencyer}.
-We first drop (PNC).
+We first drop \emph{projection nullified-game consistency}.
 Define $\varphi$ as follows: for each $v \in \widehat{\mathcal{V}}$, if there are at most $|N|-3$ null players, set $\varphi(v) = Sh(v)$;\footnote{$Sh$ denotes the Shapley value.} otherwise, set $\varphi(v) = P(v)$.
-Because both the Shapley value and the proportional division value satisfy (E), so does $\varphi$.
+Because both the Shapley value and the proportional division value satisfy \emph{efficiency}, so does $\varphi$.
 For each game, when at most two players are not null, the proportional division value is applied.
-Thus $\varphi$ satisfies (ER).
-However, because the Shapely value violates (PNC), so does $\varphi$.
+Thus $\varphi$ satisfies \emph{equal ratio for two players}.
+However, because the Shapely value violates \emph{projection nullified-game consistency}, so does $\varphi$.